philtipping31/PP4---BrickBros/README.md

 - Django Messages are used throughout the website to notify the user of any action they peform.
 This was introduced for a better user experience and understanding of the site.

 - Messages included:

-    - Logged in to the site
+Logged in to the site
-    - Logged out of the site
+Logged out of the site
-    - Added a build post
+Added a build post
-    - Edited a build post
+Edited a build post
-    - Deleted a build post
+Deleted a build post
+Added a review

 ## Features